hypergraphql/hypergraphql/README.md

 The RDF mapping consists of three components:

-- *@predicates*: defining the URI associated with every field name and the RDF graph id where the data is to be fetched;
+- *@predicates*: defining the URIs associated with the GraphQL vocabulary and the named graphs from which the data is to be fetched;
-- *@namedGraphs*: defining the RDF graph ids are associated with their full names and the SPARQL endpoints in which they are located;
+- *@namedGraphs*: defining the SPARQL endpoints where the named graphs are located;
-- *@endpoints*: defining the URL associated with each endpoint and possibly the authentication details.
+- *@endpoints*: defining the URLs of the SPARQL endpoints and their authentication details.

-The following example presents a possible context associated with the schema above, where all predicates are associated with the *http://dbpedia.org* graph.
+The following example presents a possible mapping for the schema above, where all predicates are associated with the *http://dbpedia.org* graph.

 ```js
 {